AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 ### INSTRUCTOR PREP
 *Before this lesson, instructors will need to:*
-- Create a copy of [deck provided](https://docs.google.com/presentation/d/1fPtEYZlK4s7Z0h5leMIHFNYmsq2oPUsXeWEXp91F-N4/edit?usp=sharing) and modify as needed
+- Create a copy of [deck provided](https://docs.google.com/presentation/d/1fPtEYZlK4s7Z0h5leMIHFNYmsq2oPUsXeWEXp91F-N4/edit?usp=sharing), carefully read through the deck and fill in place holder content
 - Make sure you have Android Studio installed and configured, including an emulator
 - Have whiteboard markers ready for each student
 - Write the learning objectives on the board